ome/omero-iviewer/ol3-viewer/test/README.md

 # ol3-viewer test
-Tests available are unit tests as well as integration tests.

-Pre-requisites for running the former and latter is the node package manager (npm).

-Unit tests are done via mocha, chai and phantom.js.
+The existing unit tests use mocha, chai and phantom.js.

-Integration tests use selenium and require running instances of omero server and web on your localhost.

-To download the required libraries you need to execute:
+Run ```ant prepare-unit-tests``` to download the libraries and prepare the tests.

-*ant prepare-unit-tests* or *ant prepare-integration-tests*

-Then you can start the tests:

-*ant unit-tests* or *ant integration-test*
+Due to a problem with phantom.js the console execution of the unit tests (*ant unit-tests*) is not working.
+They can, however, be run in the browser by opening the file suite.html.